 No information was found on stock assessments for the area surrounding the Isle of Kerrera.
-Cockles may be present throughout the intertidal zone but substrate type and
+Cockles may be present throughout the intertidal zone but substrate type and size will influence where cockles are likely to be present.
+No substrate information was available for the area around the island.

 Produced by Cefas Weymouth Laboratory. © Crown Copyright and Database 2013.
 All rights reserved.
-Ordnance Survey licence number [GD100035675]

-Figure 2.1 Isle of Kerrera Cockle Fishery
+Ordnance Survey licence number [GD100035675] Figure 2.1 Isle of Kerrera Cockle Fishery